pfdah/Challenge1/README.txt

 Challenge from Codeacademy for function and syntax.

-PS I didn't keep the Roulette from the challenge as I donot know the proper rules of it.
+PS: I didn't keep the Roulette from the challenge as I donot know the proper rules of it.